What you should know

 Note: there will be a fee of $50 charged for any returned checks.
 This fee and the unpaid bill must be paid prior to booking your next visit.

-The fee for an initial visit is $400 and will typically run 90-120 minutes.
+The cash fee for an initial visit is $400-500, depending on time spent and complexity of the visit and will typically run 90-120 minutes.
 Return office visit fees are set at $150 for 30 minutes, $225 for 45 minutes, and $300 for 60 minutes.
 Physical medicine procedure fees vary based on the service provided and time spent.

 For non-insurance situations, we are willing to discuss modified fees on a case-by-case basis based on income and ability to pay.
 Proof of income will need to be provided.